gdusbabek/genassist/README.md

 # Playlist generator website

+## Dependencies

+* The echonost dependency has been hacked to add support to the newer dynamic playlist API.
+* Fermata has been hacked to return headers and http status code as response metadata.

+### Completed Parts

+* The first iteration included simply generating a playlist and saving it.
+This work is done.
+* The second iteration involved
+  * A new music crawler (source is Rdio releases)
+  * Code to find new releases similar to specified artists.
+  * Supporting web page.
+  * Switching to chef for deployment.
+Woo!

 ## Plans

-### First iteration

-The first iteration included simply generating a playlist and saving it.
-This work is done.

 ### Later

 * Playback.
 This will be easy for Rdio.
-* Crawler that searches for songs.
-* Turn those into a playlist somehow.
+* Turn new music into a playlist.
 * Make the UI suck less.

 Playlistica?

-## Dependencies

-The echonost dependency has been hacked to add support to the newer dynamic playlist API.
+Genassist?

 ## Currently working on...

-* lastfm integration is broken.
 * refactor TWO_YEARS as settings concept.
 * promoting uses minified JS libraries.
 * use gzip
-* get the req, res stuff out of my echo lib.
 * play now
 * prettier cookie page
 * uncaught exception